Easy Baked Ziti

 Pre-step

-Fill a stockpot 1/2 way with water, add salt, and turn the heat on high until the water boils.
+Fill a stockpot 1/2 way with water, add salt, and turn the heat on medium-high heat until the water boils.
 Once the water comes to a boil, add the ziti to the pan, stir, and cook for 10 minutes until the pasta is al dente or firm.

 Drain the pasta when it’s done